Rodent Removal in Gainesville, Florida

 Hearing scratching noises in your walls or attic at night?
 Discovering droppings in your pantry or gnaw marks on food packages can be alarming for any homeowner in the Gainesville area.
 These signs often point to a rodent infestation, which poses serious health risks and can cause significant property damage.

 At Alachua Pest Services, we understand the urgency of protecting your home.
-As a family-owned business serving Alachua County since 2010, we are dedicated to providing sustainable and environmentally responsible rodent control.
-Our team uses its expertise to not only remove the current problem but also secure your home for the long term.
+As a family-owned business serving Alachua County since 2010, we are dedicated to providing sustainable and environmentally responsible rodent control services.
+Our team uses its experience to not only remove the current problem but also secure your home for the long term.
+If you’re dealing with multiple pest concerns, you can also explore our broader pest control services to keep your property protected year-round.

 Call us today at (386) 284-4642, or contact us online for professional rodent control service.